-I would like to express my appreciation to my thesis advisors, Dr. Maureen

-Laryea and Professor Karen Webber for their expertise and their energy given to the
+I would like to express my appreciation to my thesis advisors, Dr. Maureen Laryea and Professor Karen Webber for their expertise and their energy given to the completion of this thesis.

 Acknowledgment must be given to the Association of Registered Nurses of Newfoundland and Labrador Education and Research Trust which provided the opportunity for financial support for the facilitation of this research.
 The professional recognition was appreciated.